aswad546/ShadeWatcher/README.md

 # ShadeWatcher

+This is a **_complete_** version of the Shadewatcher system with a reimplementation of the original system (interaction extraction) by the help of the authors of the paper.
+This code automatically creates training files for the recommendation model as an output of the parser.

+Note: This reimplementation was tested on Ubuntu 18.0.4 currently.
+For setup using Ubuntu 18.0.4 refer to the attached Vagrantfile in this repository and the attached documentation.

 ## Environment
 ShadeWatcher runs on the 16.04.3 LTS Ubuntu Linux 64-bit distribution.
 You should install this distro before proceeding.